LiveWatch vs Frontpoint

-They are very similar.
+Every company likes to brag they have the better security system.
+These two are very similar.
 Both companies use GE alarm equipment and a stick their logo on a touchscreen panel.
+They are both self setup and are shipped to you in a box.
 Frontpoint has more in the way of home automation offering indoor and outdoor security cameras and a few more smart features.
 It really is a coin flip when it comes down to the hardware.
 With Livewatch you are going to pay more upfront to get the same amount of equipment that you would get with Frontpoint.

 Here are pictures of both companies starting packages:

 (Above) LiveWatch security system, touchscreen panel, smart home control and wireless sensors.

 (Above) Frontpoint security system.
 Similar control panel as Livewatch, door/window and motion sensors.